 Partner with Us

 Teen Service librarians, nonprofit folks, artists, creators, writers, and others are invited to contact us and share your ideas.
-Our primary focus is in supporting programs and spaces in public libraries in underresourced Massachusetts and neighboring New England communities.
-We also offer support for libraries in other communities if they are designed to reach underrepresented groups, including youth in hospitals, shelters, and DYS facilities.
+Our primary focus is in supporting programs and spaces in public libraries in under-resourced Massachusetts and neighboring New England communities.
+We offer support for libraries in other communities if they are designed to reach groups not traditionally served by the library, including youth in hospitals, shelters, and DYS facilities.

 A Streamlined Process